GemmaButcher-dev/freestyle_dance/README.md

     * The hero image provies an immediate user visual stimulation on both the home page and competition page.
     * There is a fully responsive youtube iframe video of a freestyle competiton performance on the competition page which offers engaging visual and audio stimulation that the users has full control over at all times.
 An example of this is viewed [here](docs/testing/iframe_screenshot.png)
-    * Information accross the site lets the user know what the topic is and how they can become invoved in the dance genre.
+    * Information across the site lets the user know what the topic is and how they can become invoved in the dance genre.
     * The contact form on the contact page offers users the opportunity to contact the site owner for further information.